isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1484.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-OneSumX for Regulatory Reporting Version 3.1.0 - Package (Tier 4)
+830000

 ### Support Level
-Up to Banks for SMEs <br>
+Up to For MAS Notice 610 and Notice 1003 Regulatory Reporting.
+Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.  for SMEs <br>
-Up to IT Solution  for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Regulatory Reporting for Banks
+Company Name:Wolters Kluwer Financial Services Singapore Pte Ltd Web URL:www.wolterskluwerfs.com
+Contact Hotline: 63808000
+Contact Email: Anurag.Seth@wolterskluwer.com

 ### Contact Information
 N.A.